 166. To appoint appropriate officers as inspectors for D of PH carrying into effect relevant statutory provisions of the Health and Safety at Work etc. Act 1974 and to terminate any such appointment as necessary.
-167. To act as a duly appointed inspector under OD-LD section 19 of the Health and Safety At Work Etc Act 1974 for the purpose of instituting proceedings under section 38 of the Health and Safety At Work Etc Act 1974.
+167. To act as a duly appointed inspector under D-LD section 19 of the Health and Safety At Work Etc Act 1974 for the purpose of instituting proceedings under section 38 of the Health and Safety At Work Etc Act 1974.
 168. To authorise a person or persons to enter any D of PH premises accompanied by an inspector duly appointed by the Council under Section 19 of the Health and Safety at Work Etc Act 1974 (Expert Witness Authorisations).
-D of PH 169.
-To undertake the legal requirements in respect of the transfer of premises under the Health and Safety (Enforcing Authority) Regulations 1998.
-170. To investigate and deal with complaints for D of PH in conjunction harassment, unlawful eviction and similar with the OD-LD offences under the Protection from Eviction Act 1977 SD -ECR/OD - PPT/ 171.
-To exercise all powers and functions conferred, imposed on, or transferred to the Council under OD-LD/D of PH the Pollution Prevention and Control Act 1999. and any regulations made under the Act. to respond to statutory consultations from the Environment Agency on Integrated Pollution Prevention and Control Permits, and to appoint authorised officers under Section 108 of the Environment Act 1995 to enter premises and exercise the powers for the purposes of Regulations made under the Pollution Prevention and Control Act 1999.
+169. To undertake the legal requirements in respect of D of PH the transfer of premises under the Health and Safety (Enforcing Authority) Regulations 1998.
+170. To investigate and deal with complaints for D of PH in conjunction harassment, unlawful eviction and similar with the D-LD offences under the Protection from Eviction Act 1977 ED-ER /D - PPT/ 171.
+To exercise all powers and functions conferred, imposed on, or transferred to the Council under D-LD/D of PH the Pollution Prevention and Control Act 1999. and any regulations made under the Act. to respond to statutory consultations from the Environment Agency on Integrated Pollution Prevention and Control Permits, and to appoint authorised officers under Section 108 of the Environment Act 1995 to enter premises and exercise the powers for the purposes of Regulations made under the Pollution Prevention and Control Act 1999.
 172. To act as the appointed Officer for the purposes D of PH of S.149(1) of the Environmental Protection Act 1990.
 173.To act as authorised Officer for the purposes of D of PH S.149(2) of the Environmental Protection Act 1990.
 174. To exercise the Council's powers, functions and D of PH duties under the legislation listed in Appendix A to these Standing Orders.

-D of PH 175.
-To deal with dangerous dogs under the Dangerous Dogs Act 1991.
-OD-AS 176.
+175. To deal with dangerous dogs under the Dangerous Dogs Act 1991.
+D of PH 176.
 To serve notices under Section 77 Criminal Justice and Public Order Act 1994.
-177. To nominate and authorise officers of the Council D of PH and and other persons to issue fixed penalty notices OD-C&E for littering offences under the Environmental Protection Act 1990 and for breaches of dog control orders.
-SD-ECR and 178.
-To recommend any future changes to Fixed Penalty Notice amounts and early payment D of PH discounts as may be required and implement decisions made.
-OD-C&E and D of PH 179.
+ED-A 177.
+To nominate and authorise officers of the Council and other persons to issue fixed penalty notices for littering offences under the Environmental Protection Act 1990 and for breaches of dog control orders.
+D of PH and D-C&E 178.
+To recommend any future changes to Fixed Penalty Notice amounts and early payment discounts as may be required and implement decisions made.
+ED-ER and D of PH 179.
 To issue fixed penalty notices.
-180. To appoint a Chief Inspector of Weights and D of PH Measures and Inspectors of Weights and Measures in accordance with Section 72 of the Weights and Measures Act 1985.
+D-C&E and D of PH 180.
+To appoint a Chief Inspector of Weights and Measures and Inspectors of Weights and Measures in accordance with Section 72 of the Weights and Measures Act 1985.
 D of PH 181.
-To authorise officers to exercise the powers conferred on the authority by the Consumer Protection From Unfair Trading Regulations 2008 Birmingham City Council.
-182. In relation to the joint exercise of functions (not affecting the delegation of the enforcement of the Consumer Credit Act already furnished to Officers), to enforce Part 3 of the Consumer Credit Act 1974 (pursuant to Section 101(5) of the Local Government Act 1972, Regulation 11 of the Local Authority (Arrangements for Discharge of Functions) (England) Regulations 2000, Section 20 of the Local Government Act 2000 and all other enabling powers).
-183. To issue simple cautions on behalf of the Council D of PH in connection with the powers and duties allocated to the Director of Public Health
+To authorise officers to exercise the powers conferred on the authority by the Consumer Protection From Unfair Trading Regulations 2008 D of PH 182.
+In relation to the joint exercise of functions (not affecting the delegation of the enforcement of the Consumer Credit Act already furnished to Officers), to enforce Part 3 of the Consumer Credit Act 1974 (pursuant to Section 101(5) of the Local Government Act 1972, Regulation 11 of the Local Authority (Arrangements for Discharge of Functions) (England) Regulations 2000, Section 20 of the Local Government Act 2000 and all other enabling powers).
+D of PH 183.
+To issue simple cautions on behalf of the Council in connection with the powers and duties allocated to the Director of Public Health D of PH